IbzanHyena/blog.ibzan.co.uk/articles/2023-05-29-neural-network-in-j.md

 **Test** data is a separate set that is used to independently analyse the model&rsquo;s performance.

 By separating these data sets, we prevent the model from simply learning every possible case in the input and regurgitating the answer back at us &mdash; this is called _overfitting_ in machine learning.
-It is not desirable because an overfitted model often performs poorly on novel data, i.e. data not present in what it learnt from, as instabilities in the hyper-specific behaviour it developed are exposed.
+It is not desirable because an overfitted model often performs poorly on novel data, i.e., data not present in what it learnt from, as instabilities in the hyper-specific behaviour it developed are exposed.

 In more advanced machine learning approaches, there are [methods to try and prevent overfitting][early stopping] by utilising the test and training data sets together.
 I did not bother to implement these, because I am lazy.